coderdba/NOTES/nextjs-kb/trial-202505/README-INITIAL-SETUP.txt

 STEPS:

 npx create-next-app@latest
-√ What is your project named? ... gowrish-nextjs-learn01
+√ What is your project named? ... myapp
 √ Would you like to use TypeScript? ...
 No / Yes
 √ Would you like to use ESLint? ...
 No / Yes
 √ Would you like to use Tailwind CSS? ...
 No / Yes